niHonkage/DocsLearning/en/guides/agent/node/ifelse.md

 ### Definition

-Allows you to split the workflow into two branches based on if/else conditions.
+Allows you to split the agent into two branches based on if/else conditions.

 A conditional branching node has three parts: